KumarP-India/TorrentialPi/Setup.md

 Navigate: `Interfacing Options` --> `SSH` --> `<Yes>` --> `<Finish>`

 > For newbies, you navigate with arrows, to jump to `<..>` use tabs, and to select use Enter/Return

+You know what, while you are here go through these settings 'cause why not?
+For newbies, Rraspbian Settings is this only.
+Yes, we have GUI in Application Drawer but that opens this only.

 Here is a thing, if you are gonna have a Pi server you probably already have a Router in your house/office.
 And since our Server is designed to be fully isolated and protected - you would want to keep it close to one of your routers/extenders.
 And if you are gonna go to this trouble why not use ethernet?